sethvs/sthVault/docs/en-us/Get-sthVault.md

 ```

 ## DESCRIPTION
-Get-sthVault function gets existing vaults or specified vault and displays its content.
+Get-sthVault function gets existing vaults or displays content of the specified vault.

 Vault is an .xml file, containing Name-Vaule pairs.